 To add advanced functionality to your site, simply click install from your WordPress dashboard, and hey presto, your salon can take online bookings.
 If you don’t like a plugin, uninstall it and try another one.

 One of the first things you’ll encounter when building a site in WordPress is the themes.
 With themes, you can choose a style for your site, and customize each element within your web pages.

 If you’re looking for completely custom website design, page builders provide a lot more flexibility, without having to touch a line of code.
 Top WordPress page builders include Elementor, Visual Composer, and the Divi Builder Plugin.

 Get Started With WordPress

 There is no shortage of help to build your first WordPress website.
 Installing WordPress can pose the biggest problem for beginners, but with a managed WordPress hosting service like EasyWP, that’s all taken care of for you.
-Simply choose an EasyWP plan and the actual work setting up your website with WordPress is all done behind the scenes automatically.
+Simply choose an EasyWP plan and the actual work setting up your website with WordPress is all done online behind the scenes.
 Try EasyWP now for the simplest way to set up a WordPress website.

 In this article, we’ve demonstrated that you have options to get your WordPress site off the ground.
 We’ve also covered the things you can do with WordPress, even if you don’t have any coding experience.

 The simplest way to decide is by asking yourself what is best for you.
 Whether you are interested in learning the platform or investing your time in web development, or whether investing in a professional fits best.
 If you envision a basic website such as a portfolio or personal blog, you can probably manage it yourself without much effort.
 Take advantage of the online sources available to help new users out.